Gaurav444/nhl-nn/README.md

 ### Files & DB

 * train.py - has 2 functions train_mlp & search_mlp, train dumps out the optimized MLP model, and search does a gridsearch for optimum MLP parameters.
-* scrape.py - Scrapes HLTV for juicy data, and upcoming matches
+* scrape.py - Scrapes hockey-reference.com for juicy data, and upcoming matches
 * process.py - Chews through raw match data and computes all the useful stats to feed into the neural network.
 * predict.py - Run this to get your predictions for upcoming matches
 * database.py - A simple database wrapper I wrote a while ago and need to clean up